 Have your team set a goal that seems impossible or out of reach.
+For example, a customer service team goal could be to transfer every customer contact from one system to a new CRM.
 Then, work backward to determine how you could realistically achieve that goal.
 Once your plan is in place, set aside some time for your team to work on this project.

-2. Plan a team outing.
+2. Plan a team or company outing.

 This forges stronger bonds between teammates which carries over to their day-to-day work.
 When employees see each other as peers in addition to coworkers, collaboration and productivity increases.

-You don't need to hand out rewards or trophies to make people feel valued.
-Instead, simply acknowledging employees who do consistent, excellent work is enough to make your team feel appreciated.
+You don't always need to hand out awards or trophies to make people feel valued.
+Sometimes, simply acknowledging employees who do consistent, excellent work is enough to make your team feel appreciated.

 4. Start a contest.